February 17, 2015

 Black History Month: 50th Anniversary of the Immigration and Nationality Act

 Fifty years ago at the height of the civil rights movement, our country’s immigration policy was radically changed.
-The Immigration and Nationality Act, also known as thImmigration_Bill_Signing_1965e Hart-Celler Act, abolished the national origins quota system which favored some Europeans and excluded Asians and Africans and established a new immigration system that focused on attracting skilled labor to the United States and reuniting immigrants with their families.
+The Immigration and Nationality Act, also known as the Hart-Celler Act, abolished the national origins quota system which favored some Europeans and excluded Asians and Africans and established a new immigration system that focused on attracting skilled labor to the United States and reuniting immigrants with their families.

 The 1965 law, which opened the door to immigrants from Asia, Africa and Latin America and changed the demographic makeup of our country, was signed by President Johnson at the foot of the Statue of Liberty on October 3, 1965.
 An excerpt from President Johnson’s speech is as follows: